zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 - [Specs](https://github.com/amethyst/specs)
 - [EntityX](https://github.com/alecthomas/entityx)

-The general idea behind this bitset design is fairly simple but it can initially be a lot to take in.
+The general idea behind this bitset design is fairly simple but that does not mean I can explain everything we're doing in 20 words unfortunately.
 Let's break it down:

 # Entities
 Entities will be represented as an index into a particular component array slot, combined with a **generation**.
 Both the entity ID/handle and generation will be stored in a single unsigned 64-bit integer.
 The ID portion will be stored in the lower bits of the integer, and the generation in the upper bits of the integer.
 How many bits are consumed by the ID and how many by the generation are up to you, but general limitations of the bitset ECS design will likely lead you to have a rather small ID limit and a very massive generation limit.